Warehouse Safety · 2–5 min toolbox talk

 Safety Reminders

-- Keep gates and guardrails closed.
+- Keep stairs and walkways clear.

 Ask the Crew